oddmayo/Obsidian-Vaults/University of Milan/Advanced Macroeconomics/Macro3 - Aggregate Supply.md

 We have to follow *4 steps*

 ## 1. Firm behavior
-Pricing decisions requiere imperfect #competition  (in perfect competition firms take prices as given $P = MC$), but in reality $prices > marginal.costs$ , so firms extract a  #markup when setting prices.
+Pricing decisions require imperfect #competition  (in perfect competition firms take prices as given $P = MC$), but in reality $prices > marginal.costs$ , so firms extract a #markup when setting prices.

 ### Monopolistic competition (imperfect competition)
 *Goods are not perfect substitutes* (market power)